E-DADS/freesurfer/README.md

 	  --3T {true,false}     enables the two 3T specific options that recon-all
 	  			supports: nu intensity correction params, and the special schwartz atlas
-	  --notalairach {false,true}
-	                        if set to true, skips the recon-all Talairach transform computation
 	  --cw256 {false,true}
 	                        if set to true, mri_convert conforms images with a FOV > 256 to dimensions of 256^3